Designing Brand Portals

 • You can select which attribute options to include (created date, filename, last modification date)

-• You can rename the label (in the example below we've renamed "created" date to "date added"
+• You can rename the label (in the example below we've renamed "Last modified" date to "Updated on"

 Search bar

 Naturally, turning the search bar on gives visitors the option to search for a specific asset or groups of asset by its name.
-To do this, add the attribute "filename".
+To do this, toggle the search bar option on.

 What now?